pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 Support level: **Compatible**

-You can follow the [mysql-connector-python documentation](https://dev.mysql.com/doc/connector-python/en/connector-python-installation-binary.html) to download and configure the driver..
+You can follow the [mysql-connector-python documentation](https://dev.mysql.com/doc/connector-python/en/connector-python-installation-binary.html) to download and configure the driver.
 It is recommended to use Connector/Python 8.0.31 or later versions.

 For an example of using mysql-connector-python to build a TiDB application, see [Build a Simple CRUD App with TiDB and Python](/develop/dev-guide-sample-application-python.md).